Course Outline

 Your professional portfolio demonstrates your competence as an entry-level clinician that will include a professional statement, personal reflection, and evidence of professional competence against the Australian Orthotic and Prosthetic Competency Standards (2014).

-There will be benchmarks provided that should be completed during the semester to ensure the completed portfolio is done by week 13.
-These will be located on Canvas and completed on PebblePad.
+There will be benchmarks provided that should be completed during the trimester to ensure the completed portfolio is done by the Exam Period.
+These will be located on Canvas.

 Criteria: